itsektionen/styrdokument/docs/CONTRIBUTING.md

 - `Add vice JML president role - SM#1 2025 - 2025-01-20`
 - `Update §5.3.3 discharge to 6 months - SM#5 2023/SM#1 2024 - 2023-12-05/2024-01-23` if it has been voted on twice.

+### Scope

+Each pull request must address only **one proposition/motion**.
+If multiple changes were voted on, create separate pull requests for each.
+This keeps the merge history clear and makes it easier to track and revert individual changes if needed.

 ### Description

 In the pull request rescription, add a short explaination of what is changed.